A bonus for NFL fans in Week 16: 4 straight days of games

 Jacksonville has lost 13 in a row, tying the longest skid in team history.
 The Jaguars have allowed at least 24 points in each of those 13 games, an NFL record.

-While the Jaguars now are in position for the top overall draft pick (Trevor Lawrence?), the Bears still can make the postseason with wins in their final two games.
+While the Jaguars now are in position for the top overall draft pick (Trevor Lawrence?), the Bears still can make the postseason.
+They need help, specifically Arizona losing.

 Denver (5-9) at Los Angeles Chargers (5-9)